UPDATE: This article was originally posted on August 1, 2018. It has been updated with new information and tips below.

 Source: remessaonline.com

-Every year, INSEAD searches the globe for outstanding, globally-minded professionals.
-More than 75 countries are represented in INSEAD’s MBA class.
-With a strong emphasis on diversity, collaboration, and global mindset, there is a lot of variation in the INSEAD class, with previous work experience ranging from 3 to 8 years
+Every year, INSEAD searches the globe for outstanding, globally minded professionals.
+It’s no surprise that 75 countries are represented in INSEAD’s MBA class.
+With a strong emphasis on diversity, collaboration, and global mindset, there is a lot of variation in the INSEAD class, with previous work experience ranging from 3 to 8 years.

 Beyond the impressive statistics, though, INSEAD is a highly values-driven community that values diversity, adaptability and teamwork — and professionals who are adept at putting these values into practice in their daily lives.